tinted-theming/home/PROJECT_GOVERNANCE.md

   goals and philosophy of the Tinted Theming organization.
 - **Code Quality:** The code should be clean, well-documented, and follow the project's coding standards.
-- **No Breaking Changes:** PRs should not introduce breaking changes unless absolutely necessary.
+- **No Breaking Changes:** PRs should not introduce breaking changes for users unless absolutely necessary.
 If a breaking change is required, it must be well-documented, and a clear migration path should be provided.
 - **Community Feedback:** PRs should consider feedback from the community where appropriate.
 If significant concerns are raised by the community, they should be addressed before the PR is merged.